Statesville Owls: History

 In 1953, Statesville had two teams during the season, both playing in the Tar Heel League.
 First, the Statesville Blues joined as members of the reorganized ten-team Tar Heel League.
 The Tar Heel League returned after having folded in 1940.
 On June 11, 1953, the Statesville Blues, with a record of 13–28, disbanded.
 On July 12, 1953, Statesville regained a team.
-Tar Heel League member Lincolnton Cardinals moved to Statesville, and the Lincolnton/Statesville team completed the 1953 season as the Statesville Sports, finishing with an overall record of 47–64.
+The Tar Heel League member Lincolnton Cardinals moved to Statesville, and the Lincolnton/Statesville team completed the 1953 season as the Statesville Sports, finishing with an overall record of 47–64.
 The Statesville franchise did not return to the Tar Heel League for the 1954 season and the league folded permanently on June 21, 1954, with four teams.

 Statesville was without a team until the Statesville Owls joined the reorganized Western Carolina League in 1960.
 The Owls finished the 1960 season with a record of 38–62 to place 7th.
-The Statesville Owls became an affiliate of Los Angeles Angels in 1961 and finished 2nd in the Western Carolina League standings.
+The Statesville Owls became an affiliate of Los Angeles Angels in 1961 and finished second in the Western Carolina League standings.
 In 1963, the Owls captured the final Western Carolina League Championship.
-Statesville finished with a record of 62–38 to 1st place 1st in the standings.
+Statesville finished with a record of 62–38 to first place 1st in the standings.

 The Western Carolina League evolved into the Western Carolinas League in 1964, playing as a Class A level league.
-The Statesville Colts played 1964 as an combined affiliate of the Boston Red Sox and Houston Colt .45s, finishing with a record of 52–70 to place 7th.
+The Statesville Colts played 1964 as a combined affiliate of the Boston Red Sox and Houston Colt .45s, finishing with a record of 52–70 to place seventh.
 The Colts drew 26,324 for the season, an average of 432 per game.
 The franchise folded after the 1964 season.

 In 1966, the Statesville Tigers rejoined the Western Carolinas League, playing as a minor league affiliate of the Detroit Tigers.
-The Tigers finished with a record of 42–81 to place 7th in 1966 and a 59–62 record to place 4th in 1967, missing the playoffs in both seasons.
+The Tigers finished with a record of 42–81 to place seventh in 1966 and a 59–62 record to place fourth in 1967, missing the playoffs in both seasons.
 The Tigers drew 17,473 in 1967, an average of 289 per game.
 The Statesville franchise folded after the 1967 season.

 The 1969, the Statesville Indians returned to the Western Carolinas League in their final season, playing as an affiliate of the Cleveland Indians.
 On June 20, 1969, the Indians had a 33–32 record when the franchise moved to Monroe, North Carolina to finish the season as the Monroe Indians.
-The Statesville/Monroe team finished with a record of 61–63 to place 3rd in 1969.
+The Statesville/Monroe team finished with a combined record of 61–63 to place third in 1969.
 Neither Monroe or Statesville fielded a team in 1970.

 Statesville, North Carolina has not hosted another minor league team.

 The Statesville "Owls" name has been revived by collegiate summer baseball teams playing in Statesville.